sk4la/volatility3-docker/README.md

-# Volatility 3, on Docker 🐳
+# Volatility, on Docker 🐳

 This repository hosts some ready-to-use Docker images based on [Alpine Linux](https://alpinelinux.org/) embedding the newest Volatility 3 framework.
 Check out the [official Volatility 3 repository](https://github.com/volatilityfoundation/volatility3/) for more information.